FMCalisto/machine-learning-stanford-coursera/README.md

 [![Gitter](https://img.shields.io/gitter/room/gitterHQ/gitter.svg?style=flat-square)](https://gitter.im/opprTeam)
 [![Twitter](https://flat.badgen.net/twitter/follow/opprGroup)](https://twitter.com/opprGroup)

 This is my solution to all the programming assignments and quizzes of [Machine Learning (ML)](https://www.coursera.org/learn/machine-learning) from [Stanford University](https://www.stanford.edu/) at [Coursera](https://www.coursera.org) taught by [Andrew Ng](https://www.andrewng.org/).
 After completing this course you will get a broad idea of ML algorithms.
 Try to solve all the assignments by yourself first, but if you get stuck somewhere then feel free to browse the code.
+You can find my [certificate online](https://coursera.org/share/f9676fc1e2f5176346db4a0bfd6d0bed) or you can find it in the [`certificates/online/coursera/`](https://github.com/FMCalisto/about/blob/master/certificates/online/coursera/Coursera%206KKU834WSRNA.pdf) folder inside the [`about`](https://github.com/FMCalisto/about) repository.

 ## Table of contents